 - For example, selecting 1% will reduce matches to 98% from 99%, 84% from 85%, and so on

-- Click Save to add the source to the leverage configuration
+- Click Save to add this cross-locale configuration to the Leverage Configuration

-- Customize SmartMatch behavior for the translation memory source, selecting First Revision Step (Edit, Review, or Holding) for each rule if you want linguists to evaluate matches.
+- Customize SmartMatch behavior for the newly created cross-locale configuration, selecting First Revision Step (Edit, Review, or Holding) for each rule if you want linguists to evaluate matches.